 In the sports industry, martial artists rely on particularly strong back muscles.
-Without a well-trained back, kickboxers, boxers, karatekas or judokas, for example, are at a greatly increased risk of injury.
-During a duel, large loads of up to one tonne are placed on the spine, which is buffered by well-trained back muscles.
-As a licensed specialist trainer for back training, Your Boxing Coach offers targeted personal training for increased performance and increased quality of life.
+Without a well-trained back, for example, you will not be able to do so.
+Kickboxers, boxers, karatekas or judokas are at a greatly increased risk of injury.
+In a duel, the spine is subjected to high loads of up to a ton, which are cushioned by well-trained back muscles.
+As a licensed specialist trainer for back training, Your Boxing Coach offers targeted personal training for increased performance and improved quality of life

-Back pain can become a major burden for each of us in everyday life.
+Back pain can be a major burden for all of us in everyday life.
 The pain can occur gradually and completely unexpectedly.
-Often you wake up one morning and can barely get out of bed because you’re in severe pain and your back seems to have lost all flexibility.
-At this moment, each of us realizes that completing daily tasks, no matter how simple they may be, such as shopping, carrying a child or climbing stairs, can become torture.
-Reaching for painkillers can then usually no longer be avoided.
-However, this is usually not a long-term solution.
+Often you wake up one morning and can barely get out of bed because you are plagued by stabbing pains and your back seems to have lost all flexibility.
+At this moment, each of us realizes that doing the daily chores, no matter how simple, such as shopping, carrying the child or climbing stairs, can become a torture.
+The use of painkillers is then usually unavoidable.
+However, this is not usually a long-term solution.

-Back pain is the number one widespread disease because more than half of Germans have had to deal with back pain at least once in the last year.
-The causes are varied and can only be determined through a professional anamnesis.
+Back pain is the number one widespread disease, as more than half of Germans have had to deal with back pain at least once in the last year.
+The causes are manifold and can only be determined by taking a professional medical history.

 Physiological vibrations of the spine

-When viewed from the side, the human spine shows a typical oscillation (double S curvature), which enables upright walking and gives the spine a high level of basic stability.
-In newborns, the shape of the spine is more like a dorsally convex arc that resembles a ‘C’.
-Only as we grow up does the distinctive curvature of the double S shape develop, which is known asmovement dampening and balanced for people, complex control tasks and biomechanical requirements are possible.
+Viewed from the side, the human spine has a typical curvature (double S curve), which enables an upright gait and gives the spine a high degree of basic stability.
+In newborns, the shape of the spine is more like a dorsally convex arch that resembles a ‘C’.
+Only in the course of adolescence does the distinctive curvature of the double-S shape develop, which is known as the motion damping and enables people to perform balanced andcomplex control tasks and biomechanical requirements.

 The vibrations of the spine can be divided into the following areas:

-In order to illustrate the complexity of the spine (Culumna Vertebralis) in its many components, I offer below a brief overview of the subdivision of the individual structural elements, including Latin technical terms.
+To illustrate the complexity of the spinal column (Culumna Vertebralis) in its many components, I offer below a brief overview of the subdivision of the individual structural elements, including Latin technical terms.

 - 5 lumbar vertebrae (vertebrae lumbales)